 But Bayern's prolific Pole has just enjoyed his best-ever Bundesliga season - plundering a record 34 goals to win his fifth Torjägerkanone - fuelling his club's path to an eighth successive league title, and he netted twice to help them lift the DFB Cup.

-His six goals in that competition made him the leading scorer, and he also hit 15 on Bayern's march to UEFA Champions League success - a competition best this term.
-That means he scored 55 goals in just 47 competitive games this past season, a breathtaking feat no-one else in Europe's top five leagues can boast.
+His six goals in that competition made him the leading scorer, and he also hit 15 on Bayern's march to UEFA Champions League success - a competition best.
+That means he scored 55 goals in just 47 competitive games in 2019/20, a breathtaking feat no-one else in Europe's top five leagues can boast.
 And how about this for a stat?
 He is the first player ever to win a continental treble while also being the top scorer in each competition.

 Bayern won through to the last four in the Champions League after a jaw-dropping 8-2 drubbing of Messi's Barcelona in which Lewandowski bagged one, and after winning the competition for a sixth time to complete their second-ever continental treble, the volume of the voices backing his claim would be impossible to drown out.

 A Bundesliga player has yet to make the podium of FIFA's now five-year-old award, whilst it has been 24 years since Germany's top flight boasted a Ballon d'Or winner with Matthias Sammer coming top of the poll while a Borussia Dortmund player in 1996.